AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/user-guide/authoring-ai-based-smart-suggestions.md

 >[!NOTE]
 >
->Smart suggestions don’t retain your data beyond the current session.
+>Smart suggestions don't retain your data beyond the current session.
 For responses, smart suggestions rely solely upon the index created on the content residing within your internal database.
 External AI tools are not used, ensuring your data remains within the system.